saipraneethkeerthi/mycalci/README.md

 You will need node and npm installed globally on your machine.

 Installation:

-npm install nodemodule  this will install node_module note that install node_modules
+npm install; this will install node_module.

 # folder structure

+src folder contains all the React reusable components Html folder consists header,body and footer html templates and its corresponding css store folder contains actions and reducers. i.e., redux